What is customer satisfaction (CSAT)?

 - Implementing a social media plan that provides multichannel support and prevents the spread of negative reviews.

-Example of customer satisfaction (CSAT) survey
+Example of a CSAT survey

 Most customer satisfaction surveys follow the same general format: They have a scale for customers to rate their satisfaction with a product or service, as well as an optional text field for customers to leave comments and feedback.
 Often, there are multiple criteria for customers to rank their satisfaction.